James-QiuHaoran/opencv-cpp/stop-sign-detection.md

 }
 ```

 This function takes two images in `Mat` format and computes the mean square error of the two.
 Simply speaking, it represents the difference between two images.
-The lower the `mse`, the more similar the first image is compared to the second.
+The lower the `mse`, the more similar the first image is compared with the second.
 We keep a threshold to distinguish images with a stop-sign and without any stop sign.

 - `absdiff(Mat img1, Mat img2, Mat dest)` in opencv2/core.hpp library computes the per-element absolute difference between two Mat arrays.
 See documentation [here](https://docs.opencv.org/java/2.4.9/org/opencv/core/Core.html#absdiff(org.opencv.core.Mat,%20org.opencv.core.Mat,%20org.opencv.core.Mat)).
 - `convertTo(Mat img, int rtype)` converts an array to another type.
-By default, the type of Mat would be CV_8U (unsigned 8bit/pixel - i.e. a pixel can have values 0-255, this is the normal range for most image and video formats).
+By default, the type of Mat would be `CV_8U` (unsigned 8bit/pixel - i.e. a pixel can have values 0-255, this is the normal range for most image and video formats).
 However, we cannot multiply on one byte large values.
-Thus we need to convert to type CV_32F (the pixel can have any value between 0-1.0, this is useful for some sets of calculations on data, e.g. multiplication).
+Thus we need to convert to type `CV_32F` (the pixel can have any value between 0-1.0, this is useful for some sets of calculations on data, e.g. multiplication).
 - `Mat::mul(Mat img)` gives us the per-element product of two array and `sum(Mat img)` gives us the summation of all the elements respective to three channels.
 - Mean square error will be the summation of square difference in three channels divided by the number of pixels in three channels.